circleci/circleci-docs/jekyll/_cci2/contexts.md

 ### Adding and Removing Users from Teams and Groups

-CircleCI syncs GitHub team and LDAP groups every four hours.
-If a user is added or removed from a GitHub team or LDAP group, it will take up to four hours to update the CircleCI records and remove access to the context.
+CircleCI syncs GitHub team and LDAP groups every few hours.
+If a user is added or removed from a GitHub team or LDAP group, it will take up to a few hours to update the CircleCI records and remove access to the context.

 ### Adding and Removing Environment Variables from Secure Contexts